risgk/digital-synth-pra32-u/README.md

 ```

-#### PWM Audio Output (Optional)
+#### PWM Audio (Optional)

 - PWM Audio can also be used instead of I2S
-    - NOTE: To avoid noise, the parameters will not be written to the flash when using PWM audio output
+    - NOTE: To avoid noise, the parameters will not be written to the flash when using PWM audio
     - We recommend adding RC filter (post LPF) circuits to reduce PWM ripples
         - A 1st-order LPFs with a cutoff frequency 7.2 kHz (R = 220 ohm, C = 100 nF) works well
     - See "PWM audio" in [Hardware design with RP2040](https://datasheets.raspberrypi.com/rp2040/hardware-design-with-rp2040.pdf)